Symbolic Imitation Learning: From Black-Box to Explainable Driving Policies

-This rule asserts that if there is a TV in the \verb|back| section, the distance between the AV and the TV is critical, and the TV's velocity exceeds that of the AV, staying in the current lane (LK) is considered dangerous and could lead to a collision.
+Finally, rule \verb|h5| addresses cases where the LK action may pose danger.
+It states that if a TV is present in the \verb|back| section, the distance to the AV is unsafe, and the TV is approaching at a higher velocity, then remaining in the current lane becomes hazardous: \begin{rulebox}{Rule h5: Risky LK} lk_isRisky:- back_isBusy, not(backDist_isSafe), backVel_isBigger. \end{rulebox}